Chris-Richards/FrontendTesting/README.md

 Event objects are made up of a few different items right now, with expansion somewhat taken into consideration but not really.

-The available event types and what do is below:
+The available event types and what they do is below:

 - ```target_div``` Sets the div element that you want to target for screenshots.
 This uses a HTML ID tag.
 Other attributes not supported yet.
 - ```find``` Finds an element in the driver.
 Only 'button' is supported right now.